nuxt/docs/en/guide/modules.md

 **`moduleOptions`**

-This is the object passed using `modules` array by user we can use it to customize it's behavior.
+This is an object passed as the second item within your module's containing array inside `nuxt.config.js`'s `modules` property.
+It's used as a method to customize your module's behavior directly from `nuxt.config.js`.

 **`this.options`**